 Menu is western with burgers, pizzas, bowls, salads and more.
 There are a few dessert options including cinnamon roll with ice cream.
 And they have quite a big drink menu with coffee, tea, smoothies, milk shakes and alcohol.

 The dishes I tried are all well made and delicious.
-The beyond burger uses a flavorful and creamy truffle mayo, and the fries that come with the burger are crispy.
+The beyond burger uses a flavourful and creamy truffle mayo, and the fries that come with the burger are crispy.

 The cinnamon roll with ice cream is a must try.
 The warm cinnamon roll has a generous amount of cinnamon spiced sugar filling.
 With the ice cream on top, this dessert will satisfy any person with a sweet tooth.